Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2: Secret key generation with no error: Asymptotic case

-Finally, we compare these evaluations when the state $\rho^{A,E}$ is not i.i.d.
-In this case, the speeds of increase of $v$ and $v_s$ are not polynomial in general concerning the size $n$ of the system.
-Hence, even though $n$ is sufficiently large, the factor $v$ and $v_s$ are not negligible.
-However, $\lambda_s$ increases linearly when the logarithm of the minimum eigenvalue of $\Tr_A \rho^{1+s}/\Tr \rho^{1+s}$ behaves linearly concerning the size of system.
-Hence, the evaluations (\ref{8-26-13-g2}) and its simple combination with (\ref{8-26-9-q}) work well under the above weak assumption.
+In this case, the speeds of increase of $v$ and $v_s$ are not polynomial with respect to the size $n$ of the system, in general.
+Hence, when $n$ is sufficiently large, the factor $v$ and $v_s$ are not negligible.